 Hydrangeas are some of the most popular plants for several very good reasons.
 They produce beautiful, big clusters of pink, white, or blue flowers.
 And they are also highly versatile, growing either in full shade or full sun.
 These hardy plants are almost entirely pest and disease resistant.

-They aren’t bothered by salt and humidity, and can also survive in extremely cold winters.
-Hydrangeas may look delicate, but these plants have real staying power.
+Hydrangeas aren’t bothered by salt and humidity, and can also survive in extremely cold winters.
+They may look delicate, but these plants have real staying power.
 You’re sure to enjoy these strong, easy to care for beauties in your garden year after year.

 Below, we’ll cover the most popular types of hydrangeas and how to grow and care for them.
 They’re an excellent choice for a long-lasting, beautiful garden.